pnbruckner/ha-sun2/README.md

 `elevation_at_time` | no | time string or `input_datetime` entity ID
 `name` | yes | default is "Elevation at <value of `elevation_at_time`>"

+When using an `input_datetime` entity it must have the time component.
+The date component is optional.
+If the date is not present, the result will be the sun's elevation at the given time on the current date.
+If the date is present, it will be used and the result will be the sun's elevation at the given time on the given date.
+Also in this case, the `sensor` entity will not have `yesterday`, `today` and `tomorrow` attributes.

 ##### Sun Phase Sensor

 ###### Possible states